muratk3n/thirdwave/en/README.md

 ---

-We've achieved much but there are still holes in the grand knowledge, on some fundamental questions.
+Sci achieved much but there are still holes in the grand knowledge, on some fundamental questions.

 ---